 Muscle memory is a term that is often associated with sports.
-Professional athletes, musicians, and even construction workers rely heavily on muscle motor skill retention to perform their best, especially in high-stress situations.
+For example, professional athletes, musicians, and construction workers rely heavily on muscle motor skill retention to perform their best, especially in high-stress situations.
 Shooting a gun is no different.

 While many traditional firearms training classes teach shooters the basics of shooting a gun, responsible gun ownership, and the laws associated with carrying a concealed weapon, the classes don't help shooters master muscle memory.